BrodaNoel/duix/README.md

 # DUIX
 First of all: Why is it called "DUIX"?
 The `x` at the end is obvious: Becase it's a state manager.
-If you make your own state manager and you don't call it with a `x` at the end, please, don't do a state manager.
+If you make your own state manager and you don't call it with an `x` at the end, please, don't do a state manager.
 On another hand the `dui` means: `DON'T USE IT`.
 So, you are already warned.

 ## Why "don't use it"?